 Both Wobaston Road (to the north of the site) and The Droveway (to the south of the site) provide well-lit pedestrian and vehicular access to/from Codsall / Bilbrook and Wolverhampton.
 Majority of the site is located within Mineral Safeguarding Area except for approx. 0.1km2 of the north eastern corner of the site.
 Site is not as well connected to motorway network as other sites and access could pose problems for HGVs.
 LLFA comments Low risk.
-County Highways assessment Cita appartunities Initial concerns due to impact on surrounding road network Site opportunities Cycle path located along Wobaston Road.
+Site opportunities Cycle path located along Wobaston Road.
 The site is strongly bounded on all sides and provides a regular shape for development.
 The site is bounded by the existing employment areas to its west (Balliol Business Park) and north east (Pendeford Business Park).
 By residential development to its south east (Wolverhampton urban area), by Wobaston Road to the north and open green space to the south.
 A small part of the site is an operation farm and children's home with an existing access road leading to those through the site.
 Site could attract multiple occupiers by servicing both industrial and office sectors and therefore is attractive to a wide variety of uses.
-Due to being located adjacent to Wolverhampton and near to a number of existing employment areas, access to workforce is not considered to be problematic.
-Proposed for No. The site performs relatively well however the sites topography and highway allocation concerns are considered key constraints.
-Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+Due to being located adjacent to Wolverhampton and near to a number of existing employment areas, access to workforce is not considered to Proposed for allocation be problematic.
+No. The site performs relatively poorly with the sites topography and highway concerns are considered key constraints.
+Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the District.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.
+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+However, the site is in the Green Belt and it is the Council's choice not to release further Green Belt for employment land at this current time given the substantial pipeline of strategic employment land in the district, including an opportunity to allocate a further strategic site on non-Green Belt land (M6, Junction 13).